department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 can vs. may: Use "can" when meaning the ability or power to do something; use "may" when meaning the permission to do it.

 caregiver: Use "caregiver," not "caretaker."
 Also note that family members do not necessarily see themselves as "caregivers" so, while "family caregiver" can be used as a shorthand term, wherever possible use a more descriptive phrase such as "a family member caring for a Veteran with disabilities."

 certifying official: Use this term to refer to the person at one's school who needs to approve/submit enrollment information for VA education benefits.
   -	**Like this:** Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999).

-Character of Discharge review process: Initial cap "Character of Discharge" review process. ***[Danielle note: This is the current casing for this term.
-Revisit?]**
+Character of Discharge review process: Initial cap "Character of Discharge" review process.

 character of service (more casually referred to as "type of service"): This is a "block" or box on the VA Form DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.

 chronic: Define on first mention in body copy as "long-lasting" or when needed, "illness that lasts for a long time."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

 claim exam: This is a term VA is working to rebrand.
 For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)."
 After first mention, use "VA claim exam" or "claim exam."

 click: Avoid using, especially "click here."
 Link the relevant words instead. **Exception:** In UI (user interface) copy, it's okay to use "click [Button/Interface Name]."
 [See also Links](https://department-of-veterans-affairs.github.io/vets-design-system-documentation/content-style-guide/links)
   - **Like this:** Find an [accredited representative](https://www.va.gov/ogc/apps/accreditation/index.asp) to help you.

   -	**Like this in UI copy:** In your account dashboard, click **Profile.**

   - ***TBD question out to Trevor in accessibility channel ***

 compensation: "Disability compensation" is the preferred term, but "VA disability pay" has greater SEO value and is more plain language.
 Use "VA disability compensation (pay)" on first mention, and try to work in both terms.
 Also include explanation of "monthly payments."

 competent: Define on first mention in body copy as "of legal age and sound mind."
 Include the definition in another sentence, as a parenthetical, or set off with commas.